-Civic Engagement Organizers is the name of the Community Engagement Center student leaders who work to encourage community involvement by Macalester students.
-Most of these student employees are Issue Organizers who focus on a particular issue, such as Youth and Tutoring, Environment and Sustainability, or Immigrants and Refugees.
-Issue Organizers work with CEC staff and community partners to identify volunteer and engagement opportunities in the local community, and they work to recruit and support students to be engaged in the community on these issues.
-The Community Engagement Organizers e also work to educate the campus about their issue area and collaborate to organize events on campus that relate to civic engagement, such as the Involvement Fair and Volunteer Appreciation events.
+Community Engagement Organizers work in the CEC to encourage community involvement by Macalester students.
+The CEOs focus on a particular issue, such as Youth and Tutoring, Environment and Sustainability, or Immigrants and Refugees.
+Organizers work with CEC professional staff and community partners to identify volunteer and engagement opportunities in the local community, then facilitate engagement with their peers.
+The Community Engagement Organizers also work to educate the campus on their theme, and collaborate to organize events on campus that relate to community engagement, such as the annual Involvement Fair and Community Engagement Fair.

-The approximately 15 participating students come together throughout the school year for training, networking, and reflection on community engagement, leadership, and social change issues.
-Civic Engagement Organizers e form a vital bridge between Macalester College and local agencies and organizations in the Twin Cities.
+The cohort comes together throughout the school year for training, networking, and reflection on community engagement, leadership, and social change issues.
+CEOs form a vital bridge between Macalester College and local agencies and organizations in the Twin Cities.

 - Participate in training retreats and student staff meetings

-- Receive support from Community Engagement Center staff for community engagement and social awareness activities
+- Receive support from Community Engagement Center staff for engagement and social awareness activities

 - Gain knowledge about nonprofits, the Twin Cities community, and social issues

-- Gain skills in volunteer management, event planning, and group dynamics
+- Gain skills in volunteer management, event planning, reflection, and group dynamics

-- Take advantage of exciting opportunities to develop new campus-community relationships or on-campus programming
+- Develop new campus-community relationships or on-campus programming